 - 7.1 Notices.
-Any notices required hereunder to be in writing shall be deemed effectively given: (a) upon personal delivery to the party to be notified, (b) when sent by electronic mail or confirmed facsimile if sent during normal business hours of the recipient, and if not, then on the next business day, (c) five (5) days after having been sent by registered or certified mail, return receipt requested, postage prepaid, or (d) one (1) day after deposit with a nationally recognized overnight courier, specifying next day delivery, with written verification of receipt.
-All communications shall be sent to the Company at its primary office location and to Executive at Executive's address as listed on the Company payroll or Executive's company-provided email address, or at such other address as the Company or the Executive may designate by ten (10) days advance written notice to the other. - 7.2 Severability.
+Any notices required hereunder to be in writing shall be deemed effectively given: (a) upon personal delivery to the party to be notified, (b) when sent by electronic mail or confirmed facsimile if sent during normal business hours of the recipient, and if not, then on the next business day, (c) five (5) days after having been sent by registered or certified mail, return receipt requested, postage prepaid, or (d) one (1) day after deposit with a nationally recognized overnight courier, specifying next-day delivery, with written verification of receipt.
+All communications shall be sent to the Company at its primary office location and to Employee at Employee's address as listed on the Company payroll or Employee's company-provided email address, or at such other address as the Company or Employee may designate by ten (10) days' advance written notice to the other. - 7.2 Severability.
 Whenever possible, each provision of this Agreement will be interpreted in such manner as to be effective and valid under applicable law, but if any provision of this Agreement is held to be invalid, illegal or unenforceable in any respect under any applicable law or rule in any jurisdiction, such invalidity, illegality or unenforceability will not affect any other provision or any other jurisdiction, but this Agreement will be reformed, construed and enforced in such jurisdiction as if such invalid, illegal or unenforceable provisions had never been contained herein. - 7.3 Waiver.
-If either party should waive any breach of any provisions of this Agreement, Executive or it shall not thereby be deemed to have waived any preceding or succeeding breach of the same or any other provision of this Agreement. - 7.4 Complete Agreement.
-This Agreement constitutes the entire agreement between Executive and the Company with regard to the subject matter hereof.
-This Agreement is the complete, final, and exclusive embodiment of their agreement with regard to this subject matter and supersedes any prior oral discussions or written communications and agreements.
-This Agreement is entered into without reliance on any promise or representation other than those expressly contained herein, and it cannot be modified or amended except in writing signed by Executive and an authorized officer of the Company.
+If either party should waive any breach of any provisions of this Agreement, such party shall not thereby be deemed to have waived any preceding or succeeding breach of the same or any other provision of this Agreement. - 7.4 Complete Agreement.
+This Agreement and the Equity Documents constitute the entire agreement between Employee and the Company with regard to the subject matter hereof.
+This Agreement is the complete, final, and exclusive embodiment of the parties' agreement with regard to this subject matter and supersedes any prior oral discussions or written communications and agreements.
+This Agreement is entered into without reliance on any promise or representation other than those expressly contained herein, and it cannot be modified or amended except in writing signed by Employee and an authorized officer of the Company.
 The parties have entered into a separate Confidential Information Agreement.
-Any such separate agreement governs other aspects of the relationship between the parties, has or may have provisions that survive termination of the Executive's employment under this Agreement, may be amended or superseded by the parties without regard to this agreement and are enforceable according to their terms without regard to the enforcement provision of this Agreement. - 7.5 Counterparts.
-This Agreement may be executed in separate counterparts, any one of which need not contain signatures of more than one party, but all of which taken together will constitute one and the same Agreement. - 7.6 Headings.
-The headings of the sections hereof are inserted for convenience only and shall not be deemed to constitute a part hereof nor to affect the meaning thereof. - 7.7 Successors and Assigns.
-The Company shall assign this Agreement and its rights and obligations hereunder in whole, but not in part, to any Company or other entity with or into which the Company may hereafter merge or consolidate or to which the Company may transfer all or substantially all of its assets, if in any such case said Company or other entity shall by operation of law or expressly in writing assume all obligations of the Company hereunder as fully as if it had been originally made a party hereto, but may not otherwise assign this Agreement or its rights and obligations hereunder.
-The Executive may not assign or transfer this Agreement or any rights or obligations hereunder, other than to his estate upon his death.
+Any such separate agreement governs other aspects of the relationship between the parties, has or may have provisions that survive termination of the Employee's employment under this Agreement, may be amended or superseded by the parties without regard to this agreement and is enforceable according to its terms without regard to the enforcement provision of this Agreement.